ayubtofik/ETS0186_15/phyton/README.md

    - The issuperset() method checks if a set is a superset of another set.
 A set A is a superset of set B if all elements of B are also elements of A.
 # **12. update()**
    - The update() method adds elements from one set (or any iterable) to another set.
-If the elements already exist in the set, they will not be added again (since sets do not allow duplicates) logical operators
+If the elements already exist in the set, they will not be added again (since sets do not allow duplicates)
+# **13. flush()**
+   - The primary purpose of flush() is to ensure that all data that has been buffered (i.e., held in memory temporarily) is actually written to the file or output stream.
+# **14. detach()**
+   - The detach() method is often used to detach a stream from its underlying buffer.
+# **15. fileno()**
+   - This function returns the file descriptor for a file object, which is an integer handle used to identify an open file in low-level I/O operations. logical operators
 # **1. and Operator**
    - The and operator returns True if both operands are true.and Returns True if both statements are true.